 Academic Organization: Eight colleges, including Business, Education and Human Services, Engineering, Graduate Studies, Law, Liberal Arts and Social Sciences, Sciences and Health Profession, and Urban Affairs.
 The Division of Continuing Education offers noncredit courses to thousands of students each year.
 Project 60 offers free classes to senior citizens.

 Academic Programs: More than 1,000 courses support 200 major fields of study at the undergraduate and graduate levels, as well as professional certificate and continuing education programs.
 The University also offers an Honors Program to academically talented and highly motivated students.

-Athletics: NCAA Division I. Men’s basketball, fencing, golf, soccer, swimming, wrestling and tennis.
+Athletics: NCAA Division I. Men’s basketball, fencing, golf, soccer, swimming, wrestling, tennis and lacrosse.
 Women’s basketball, cross-country, fencing, soccer, softball, swimming, tennis, volleyball and golf.
 Colors: Forest green and white.
 Nickname: Vikings.
 Affiliations: Horizon League and Eastern Wrestling League.

 Student Activities: Student Government Association, Student Bar Association, Campus Activities Board, student-run radio station (WCSB-FM), three student newspapers (The Cleveland Stater, The Cauldron and The Vindicator), Whiskey Island literary magazine, The Gavel law school publication, four fraternities, four sororities and approximately 200 student honorary, professional, cultural and social organizations.

 Student Profile: 55 percent women, 45 percent men.
 Approximately 27 percent minorities, of which two-thirds are African American.
 More than 1,400 international students.
 Average age 27.
 About one-third are in graduate school or law school.